Thought Leadership • May 31, 2023

-SEC Section 16 targets a particular subsection of corporate stakeholders.
-Specifically, anyone who is considered a beneficial owner of a company must file this form.
+SEC Section 16 filings target a particular subsection of corporate stakeholders in the United States.
+Specifically, anyone who is considered a beneficial owner of a company must file these forms.
 Discover who needs to file, what the forms require and Section 16 filings solutions.

-Section 16 forms refer to three different forms known as Form 3, Form 4 and Form 5.
+Section 16 forms refer to three different forms known as Form 3, Form 4 and Form 5, as well as their timely disclosure through EDGAR.
+These SEC filings are meant to be public and searchable via EDGAR.
 Here's what each of these forms includes:

 SEC Form 3

-Form 3 is filed by new directors, officers or shareholders.
+Form 3 is an initial statement of beneficial ownership filed by new directors, officers or shareholders.
 It's also filed after an IPO.
 Think of it as an initial public announcement.
 Until you have filed Form 3, you do not need to file the other forms.
+It is required within 10 days of becoming an officer, director, or 10%+ owner.

 SEC Form 4